saraashleyhs/EarlyCodeTeacher/preCourseWork/splat-Prep.md

     2. ASK your question to your classmates and/or teacher,

-your learning community is going to be a great resource to pull from
+your learning community is going to be a great resource to pull from and contribute to...

     3. TEACH the solution.

-This is the most important part.
+This is the most important part!
 If you know the answer to a question another student asks, go and answer it!
 Also, if you learn something new, pass it on to others.

 <!-- ### See It -->
 <!-- Can be a video on youTube as long as it doesn't go to another code school.
 Eventually all video content should come from ACA. -->